-While most of the Windows users are familiar with the “Run as Administrator” feature, but a few know about “Run as different user.”
+While most Windows users are familiar with the “Run as Administrator” feature, a few know about “Run as different user.”
 Luckily, Windows 10 offers both the options “Run as Administrator” and “Run as different user.”

 You might already know that the “Run as different user” functionality is not new to Windows 10; it was first introduced in Windows XP.
 For some reason, Microsoft dropped this feature on Windows Vista.
 Again “Run as different user” was introduced in Windows 7, and now it continues in Windows 8 and Windows 10.
-Fortunately, Microsoft has not dropped the “Run as Administrator” feature in any version of Windows operating systems.
+Fortunately, Microsoft has not dropped the “Run as Administrator” feature in any version of the Windows operating systems.

 Both “Run as Administrator” and “Run as different user” are handy features on Windows 10 if you want to run an application with other user account privileges on your PC.
 Run as administrator functionality allows you to run any application with admin privilege while logged in as a normal user.
 That means to perform an administrative task on your PC; you don’t have to switch to an administrator account.